- 01Visibility across ChatGPT, Perplexity, Gemini, AI Overviews, Claude

 A generic PDF listing llms.txt, FAQ schema, and entity tips that apply to everyone.
 Reasonable advice; zero diagnosis.
 Without a baseline and a competitor benchmark, you can't tell what's actually costing you visibility.

 Almost every agency selling AI visibility today is reading a third-party tool's dashboard and repeating what it says.
-We're on the other side of that: we build the instrumentation the category runs on.
+We use dedicated instrumentation, then connect the data to the site's technical, entity, content, and authority gaps.

-The AI-visibility SaaS we built to track citations across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
-It runs your audit — and it generated our Q1 2026 AI Visibility Index: 95,392 answers analysed across 1,004 businesses, 65.9% of them invisible.
-Your audit uses the exact method behind published industry research.
+The separate AI-visibility joint venture Joel co-founded with Andrew tracks citations across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
+It generated the Q1 2026 AI Visibility Index: 95,392 answers analysed across 1,004 businesses, 65.9% of them invisible.
+Xpand may use its measurement in a scoped audit.

 Once you have the audit, here's how the work runs.